-In FY 2019/20, the City Council approved purchase of property located at 17631 Cameron Lane using non-federal funds to establish the Navigation Center.
-Via two substantial amendments to the FY 2019/20 Annual Action Plan, and one substantial amendment to the FY 2020/21 Annual Action Plan, the City Council allocated a total of \$3,489,979 in federal CDBG and CARES Act funds to help offset costs associated with operating the facility.
-The need for such a facility increased due to the COVID-19 pandemic and was impacted by social distancing rules which reduced the number of available beds from 174 to 128.
-The number of beds is expected to return to the available 174 as pandemic rules are modified in the coming months.
+In FY 2019/20, the City Council approved purchase of property located at 17631 Cameron Lane using non-federal funds to establish a Navigation Center, local homeless emergency shelter.
+The City has also contributed over \$3.86 million in federal funding from the CDBG, CDBG-CV (CARES Act), and HOME-ARP (American Rescue Plan) programs to fund operations of the Navigation Center.
 The Navigation Center is operated by Mercy House, a non-profit organization that provides wrap around services on-site to help persons experiencing homelessness "navigate" eligible social services, medical services, and benefits to stabilize them with the goal of transitioning them to more permanent housing.
-On February 8, 2022, the City released the Navigation Center's first annual report that summarized the positive impact the facility is having on the homeless population in Huntington Beach.

-Also, in FY 2021/22, the City partnered with the County of Orange, National CORE, and American Family Housing to negotiate the acquisition and rehabilitation of the former Quality Inn & Suites motel located at 17251 Beach Boulevard, Huntington Beach.
+Also, in FY 2021/22, the City partnered with the State of California Homekey Program, County of Orange, National CORE, and American Family Housing to negotiate the acquisition and rehabilitation of the former Quality Inn & Suites motel located at 17251 Beach Boulevard, Huntington Beach.
 The project, HB Oasis, will provide interim housing for up to 62 adult individuals and households experiencing homelessness in Orange County's Central Service Planning Area.
 In addition to transitional housing, the HB Oasis will provide property management, residential and supportive services that meet the complex needs of people experiencing homelessness.
-HB Oasis will provide a trauma informed, and evidence-based interim operations by identifying tools and reintegrating participants back into the community through case management and linkages to permanent housing.
+HB Oasis will provide a trauma informed, and evidence-based interim operations by identifying tools and re-integrating participants back into the community through case management and linkages to permanent housing.
 The City's contribution of \$1,804,704 in HOME-ARP will provide supportive services in Year 5 of the project.